urbanopt/urbanopt-geojson-gem/RDOC_MAIN.md

 and
 [urban_geometry_creation_zoning.](https://github.com/NREL/openstudio-urban-measures/tree/develop/measures/urban_geometry_creation_zoning)

-The +urban_geometry_creation+ measure can be used to create an OpenStudio Model for a building feature from the feature file and create the surrounding buildings that are shading the building feature as shading objects.
+The `urban_geometry_creation` measure can be used to create an OpenStudio Model for a building feature from the feature file and create the surrounding buildings that are shading the building feature as shading objects.
-The arguments used in the measure are the +GeoJSON File+, +Feature ID+ of the building and +Surrounding Buildings+.
-The Surrounding Buildings argument takes two possible choices - None or Shading Only.
+The arguments used in the measure are the `geojson_file`, `feature_id` of the building, `surrounding_buildings` and `scale_footprint_area_by_floor_area`.
+The
+`surrounding_buildings` argument takes two possible choices - None or Shading Only.
 The None choice would create no other buildings adjacent to the building feature while the Shading Only option determines what other buildings are shading the building feature and creates them as OpenStudio Shading Surfaces.
+The `scale_footprint_area_by_floor_area` is an optional argument that is set to false by default.
+When set to true, the building footprint area is calculated from the floor_area/number_of_stories for the building in the GeoJSON file and this footprint area is used to scale the building coordinates and create the building.

-The +urban_geometry_creation_zoning+ measure has the same capabilities as the +urban_geometry_creation+ measure, however it also creates core and perimeter zones for the spaces in the OpenStudio Model.
-It takes in the same arguments as the +urban_geometry_creation+ measure.
+The `urban_geometry_creation_zoning` measure has the same capabilities as the `urban_geometry_creation` measure, however it also creates core and perimeter zones for the spaces in the OpenStudio Model.
+It takes in the `geojson_file`, `feature_id` of the building, `surrounding_buildings` as arguments.

 The main components of the gem are: